Updated August 2022

-We get asked about running Xibo Player on RPi a lot.
-Unfortunately, the hardware just isn’t suitable for our purposes.
-There isn’t enough performance in the device to run a full-featured Player.
+The long answer is that we get asked about running Xibo Player on RPi a lot.
+Unfortunately, the device isn’t suitable for our purposes for a variety of reasons.

 Sorry, but we don’t think any model of the Raspberry Pi is suitable for our needs.

 Some time ago, the community ported the old Linux Player to run on the RPi.
 The Player does run, but is very very slow and isn’t of sufficient quality for us to be happy to support it as a viable Player.
 Due to the old Player version, you will be limited to a 1.4.x or 1.6.0 CMS and therefore won’t have access to a lot of current functionality within Xibo.

 We’ve had mixed reports about people running Xibo for Android on the RPi.
 It does work, but some have reported issues accessing the settings menu on that platform.
 The RPi is not on Xibo Signage’s recommended hardware list for Xibo for Android, so it’s not a recommended platform to run on.

 If you need a similar form-factor board to run Xibo for Android, test your specific application on an ODROID C1+.
 Xibo Signage have tested that board and there are some minor issues, hence it’s not on their recommended hardware list.
 Extensive testing for your specific use case is therefore strongly advised.

 I’m afraid you can’t.
 The RPi uses an ARM CPU, and Xibo for Windows is a 32 bit x86 application.
 You can’t run x86 binaries on ARM CPUs.